List of football stadiums in the United Arab Emirates

 This is a list of football stadiums in the United Arab Emirates.
 The list includes venues used for professional football and other stadiums with a capacity over 5,000 to have been used for football.
+The largest non-football stadiums in the UAE are the 18,000-capacity indoor stadium named Etihad Arena, the 17,000-capacity Coca-Cola Arena and the 15,000-capacity Hamdan Sports Complex.